Storytone

-Storytone is the 34th studio album by Canadian musician Neil Young, released on November 4, 2014 on Reprise Records.
+Storytone is the 36th studio album by Canadian-American musician Neil Young, released on November 4, 2014, on Reprise Records.
 The album was released in two formats: a single disc, which features orchestral and big band arrangements of the songs, and a deluxe edition which includes stripped-back recordings of the songs.
 Young subsequently released a third version of the album, Mixed Pages of Storytone, merging elements of both, later in the year.

 Storytone is the second studio album Neil Young released in 2014, following the predominantly lo-fi release A Letter Home.

 Background

 In March 2014, Neil Young expressed interest in recording an album alongside an orchestra, stating: "I'd like to make a record with a full-blown orchestra, live – a mono recording with one mic.
 I want to do something like that where we really record what happened, with one point of view and the musicians moved closer and farther away, the way it was done in the past.
 To me that's a challenge and it's a sound that's unbelievable, and you can't get it any other way."

 During Neil Young and Crazy Horse's summer tour, the band performed a new track, entitled "Who's Gonna Stand Up?", which subsequently appeared on the album, without Crazy Horse.